Reaching students on campus through educational events

 Red Ribbon Week

 Red Ribbon Week is a week-long initiative in October to bring awareness to the devastating impacts of drugs, alcohol, and vaping.
-The week’s activities may typically include spirit days, daily announcements by the principal, a drug-free pledge opportunity, an educational video for the students about the history of the program, Plant the Promise tulip planting, 4th grade academic strategies door decorating contest, drone footage of our “human red ribbon,” daily raffle drawings, and culminating in an Educational Health Fair for all students, parents, grandparents, and guardians.
-The fair can feature more than a dozen organizations and agencies such as the Drug Enforcement Agency, Maricopa County Sheriff’s Office, Fort McDowell Department of Education, Maricopa County Health Department, PTO, Boys and Girls Club, Kiwanis, amongst others, as well as High School Volunteers and a visit from the Falcon Mascot for photo-op opportunities!
-The goal for the morning is to have fun while learning to live a healthy, drug-free life.
+The week’s activities may include spirit days, daily announcements by the principal, a drug-free pledge opportunity, an educational video for the students about the history of the program, Plant the Promise tulip planting, door decorating contest, daily raffle drawings, and culminating in an Educational Health Fair for all students, parents, grandparents, and guardians.

-The poster contest is open to all Fountain Hills Middle School students.
-The theme for Grades 4 and 5 is “Leading the Way: Be Respectful, Responsible, Safe, and Kind.”
+The 2023 poster contest was open to all Fountain Hills Middle School students.
+The theme for Grades 4 and 5 was “Leading the Way: Be Respectful, Responsible, Safe, and Kind.”
 Students are to choose one of those words and show visually what it means to them in a poster format.
-The theme for Grades 6, 7, and 8 is “Leading the Way, Above the Influence” and students are to show visually as a poster what that means to them.
+The theme for Grades 6, 7, and 8 was “Leading the Way, Above the Influence” and students are to show visually as a poster what that means to them.
 The goal of the contest is to bring awareness to the students around ways they can live a drug and alcohol-free life.
-There are prizes for the first, second, and third place winners of each grade.
-The 2023 contest closes on April 21st at 3:15pm.
+There were prizes for the first, second, and third place winners of each grade.

 The Falcon PROMise Awareness Initiative and Fundraiser is a collaboration between the Fountain Hills Protect Our Youth Coalition and the Fountain Hills High School Student Government with the goal of connecting with students and parents about the social pressures surrounding Prom and graduation and committing to making positive, healthy choices.